 Let’s find out!

-Time to tackle the presenteeism epidemic
+1. Time to tackle the presenteeism epidemic

 Presenteeism is an issue creating an increasing financial burden on companies and costing the UK economy a staggering average of £77bn/year when combined with the costs of absenteeism.
-The CIPD has reported on the scale of the problem, showcasing that over the last 12 months 86 percent of UK employees have observed this phenomenon in their organization – directly or indirectly.
-Reduced productivity and the spreading of illnesses to others in the office were amongst the most obvious effects reported as a result.
-A conscious effort to shift this trend will be required in 2019 in order to tackle this issue.
+The CIPD has reported on the scale of the problem, showcasing that over the last 12 months, 86 percent of UK employees have observed this phenomenon in their organization – directly or indirectly.
+Reduced productivity and spreading illnesses to others in the office were amongst the most obvious effects reported as a result.
+A conscious effort to shift this trend will be required to tackle this issue.

-Attempts were already seen last year with policies such as ‘flexible working’ entering the mainstream, aiming to improve work-life balance., According to a report by the International Working Group, more than two-thirds of global employees got to enjoy this practice at least once a week in 2018, and over 50% did so for at least half of their working week.
+Attempts were already seen last year with policies such as ‘flexible working’ entering the mainstream, aiming to improve work-life balance., According to a report by the International Working Group, more than two-thirds of global employees enjoyed this practice at least once a week in 2018, and over 50% did so for at least half of their working week.
 But this in itself isn’t enough to tackle the Presenteeism epidemic.
-In fact, some people may suffer from Presenteeism more now that they know their boss isn’t always aware of what they’re up to (working remotely).
+Some people may suffer from Presenteeism more now that they know their boss isn’t always aware of what they’re up to (working remotely).

-The rise of the eco-workplace
+2. The rise of the eco-workplace

-‘Bring Your Own Reusable Bottle (BYORB)’, green electricity and paperless offices becoming the new norm.
+‘Bring Your Own Reusable Bottle (BYORB)’, green electricity, and paperless offices are becoming the norm.
 If you haven’t yet done so, thinking about introducing recycling bins and replacing plastic cups and cutlery with ceramic and stainless steel versions is a good starting point.
-Other examples include incentivizing green commuting (walking, biking, carpooling, or taking public transit to the office), having a paperless office and creating monthly green challenges.
+Other examples include incentivizing green commuting (walking, biking, carpooling, or taking public transit to the office), having a paperless office, and creating monthly green challenges.
 At Perkbox, we’ve also found setting up our own #being_green Slack channel to share all our ideas on how to make our office more environmentally friendly really useful!

-Creating a culture of psychological safety
+3. Creating a culture of psychological safety

 Tips to help employees overcome imposter syndrome at work include sharing your own personal experiences as managers – showing that you also have your highs and lows, your strengths and weaknesses and that no knowledge is absolute, as well as providing support for employees to open to their fears through tools such as Employee Assistance Programmes and in-house mental health first aiders.